Documentation

 ValueError: got bad key nan of type <class 'float'>

-Return a dynamic view on the items in the sorted dictionary d.
+Return a dynamic view on the key-value pairs in the sorted dictionary.

 d = SortedDict()